 What about the church?
 How messy is the church?
 How messy is faith?
 We would like to think that the church is the place where everything makes sense and everyone is on board and we are all happy and loving and full of hope and peace, but people who think that is what the church is like, most likely have never really been part of the living, breathing mess we call the local church.
 Many others have seen that side of things and unfortunately gave up on church a long time ago.

 I can understand that.
 Mess is stress, but it is also life and often it is the way we grow.

-This week Grant continues with his series through the book of 2 Corinthians.
+This week Grant is continues with a new series that will take us through the book of 2 Corinthians.